Vengadesan017/placeme/README.md

 **Placeme** is a powerful recruitment platform built with Django, designed to streamline the hiring process for both job seekers and recruiters.

-### 🔍 Why Placeme?
+### 🔍 Why Placenow?

-Placeme revolutionizes recruitment management by offering a comprehensive suite of tools that enhance user experience and operational efficiency:
+Placenow revolutionizes recruitment management by offering a comprehensive suite of tools that enhance user experience and operational efficiency:

 - 🎯 **Django Integration:** Simplifies admin tasks and deployment
 - 🔍 **Robust Testing:** Ensures code quality and reliability